milesdaudistel/notes/notes.md

 While this may not seem to relate directly to a comparison between linux distros, notice that based on Google Analytics, Ubuntu is by far the most searched for out of all linux flavors besides Android.
 If you ever run into a problem with linux, most of the answers on the web will be solutions specifically for Ubuntu.

 Now consider that most people use Ubuntu for their servers.
 Ubuntu is the most popular according to Amazon AWS.
 You should just use what will work.
 Wait.
 Ubuntu isn't open source.
-Uh oh.
+Ouch.

 <details>
 <summary>Virtual Machine</summary>